 The Chamber's health care priorities include:

-- Advancing private sector-driven proposals from the Heath Solutions Council's report to reduce costs, advance quality, and improve health;
+- Advancing successful ideas from the private sector that reduce costs, advance quality, and improve health

 - Tell Congress to restore the 40-hour work week.
 The 30-hour definition under Obamacare forces employers to restructure their workforce and hurts employees through lost wages and hours.
 Learn more from the More Time for Full Time Coalition.

 - Prepare your small business for the employer mandate and other major provisions of the Patient Protection and Affordable Care Act (PPACA) with these educational resources including a penalty calculator, a coverage or penalty chart, and more.

 - Organize a wellness program for your workplace with the Chamber's Workplace Wellness Toolkit.
 Nearly 169 million Americans health insurance through their employer.
 As the largest purchaser of health care, employers of all sizes are uniquely situated to provide leadership in finding solutions and exerting transformative change.

 - Subscribe to the Health Care RSS feed to receive the latest health care insight and analysis from the U.S. Chamber blog.

 The latest updates across all U.S. Chamber properties

 This coalition letter in support of S. 1099, the "Protecting Affordable Coverage for Employees Act," was sent to Senators Scott, Shaheen, and Bennet.

 In these comments, submitted to the Department of the Treasury and the Internal Revenue Service, the Chamber outlines its concerns about the excise tax and urges regulators to strongly consider and evaluate the inconsistencies in terminology within this provision, as well as the inconsistencies in overall Affordable Care Act (ACA) policy that may result without additional flexibility and safe-harbors.